Garage Floor Epoxy Installers in Vancouver, BC

 - Best when protected with the right clear coat.

-Polyaspartic is often selected as a protective clear layer for strong chemical resistance and improved colour stability near bright door openings.
+Polyaspartic is often selected as a protective layer for chemical resistance and improved colour stability near bright door openings.
 It’s a popular top-layer option for premium residential garages in the Lower Mainland.

-- Great protective layer for daily parking and cleaning.
+- Strong protection for daily parking and cleaning.

 - Excellent option for bright garages near the door line.